Card fact: I just looked up all of Borbon's Topps cards. He is not smiling on any of them. None.

 What I think about this card now: It looks like Lum is posed in front of a fairgrounds grandstand.

 Other stuff: Lum was one of the first players of Asian descent to play in the major leagues.
 He was a regular for the Braves during the early 1970s.
 After he was traded to the Reds prior to the 1976 season, he became more of a role player and pinch-hitter.
 But his career lasted until 1981.
-He was the only person to pinch-hit for Hank Aaron.
+He was one of only six players to pinch-hit for Hank Aaron.

 Back facts: If you hit three home runs in a game against the Padres, does it really count?